Domingo Cisma

-Domingo Cisma González (born 9 February 1982) is a Spanish retired footballer who played as a left back, currently assistant manager of FC Cartagena.
+Domingo Cisma González (born 9 February 1982) is a Spanish former professional footballer who played as a left-back.

 He appeared in 182 La Liga matches over eight seasons, totalling five goals for Almería, Numancia, Racing de Santander, Atlético Madrid and Elche.

 Playing career

-Born in Seville, Andalusia, Cisma played for Ayamonte CF and Atlético Madrid B during his early career.
-For 2005–06 he signed with UD Almería of the Segunda División, contributing 20 games the following season (scoring in a 2–1 win at Elche CF) as the Andalusia club promoted to La Liga for the first time ever.
+Born in Seville, Andalusia, Cisma played for Ayamonte and Atlético Madrid B during his early career.
+For 2005–06, he signed with Almería of the Segunda División, contributing 20 games the following season (scoring in a 2–1 win at Elche) as the Andalusia club promoted to La Liga for the first time ever.

-Moving to recently promoted CD Numancia in July 2008, on loan, Cisma netted his first top-flight goal on 26 October, in the 96th minute, for a 2–1 home victory over Racing de Santander.
+Moving to recently promoted Numancia in July 2008, on loan, Cisma netted his first top-flight goal on 26 October, in the 96th minute, for a 2–1 home victory over Racing de Santander.
 He was first choice throughout the relegation-ending campaign.

 Cisma then returned to Almería, where he finally became a starter, even appearing as a central defender on occasion due to the many injuries that ravaged the back sector; the team managed to retain their league status.
 In late May 2010, however, his link expired and a new deal was not arranged, with the player eventually leaving for Racing Santander on a four-year contract.

 On 28 August 2012, after having already started the second-division season with the Cantabrians, Cisma agreed on a return to Atlético Madrid, signing as a free agent for one year.
-He subsequently represented Elche CF and Córdoba CF – the first side in the top flight and the latter in division two– before retiring in 2017 due to injuries.
+He subsequently represented Elche and Córdoba – the first side in the top flight and the latter in division two– before retiring in 2017 due to injuries.

 Coaching career

-On 16 February 2018, Cisma was appointed manager of Morón CF in the Andalusia regional leagues.
-In January 2021, he joined Luis Carrión's coaching staff at second-tier FC Cartagena.
+On 16 February 2018, Cisma was appointed manager of Morón in the Andalusia regional leagues.
+In January 2021, he joined Luis Carrión's coaching staff at second-tier Cartagena; the pair then worked together at Real Oviedo and Las Palmas.